BigBang1112/win-file-explorer-gbx-addons/README.md

 3. Run the .MSI and proceed.
 4. Done.

+In most cases, the changes should appear immediately.

+In rare cases, you need to log in/out from Windows or restart it.

 ## Build

 You need .NET 7 SDK and Wix Toolset to build the solution fully.